-• Determine if the trip can be safely made by checking the weather.

-- Are all the proper boat and personal documents on board? - Check operational equipment, such as running lights and horns to make sure they are on board, and operable. - Make sure there are enough provisions for the cruise. - Leave a float plan with someone who can notify authorities in the event you do not the allotted time. - Double check the fuel and engine oil levels. - Check the emergency stop lanyard to see if it is properly attached, and that the shift lever is in the neutral position. - Check fuel and oil to make sure you have more than enough for the planned trip.
+- Determine if the trip can be safely made by checking the weather. - Are all the proper boat and personal documents on board? - Check operational equipment, such as running lights and horns to make sure they are on board, and operable. - Make sure there are enough provisions for the cruise. - Leave a float plan with someone who can notify authorities in the event you do not return in the allotted time. - Double check the fuel and engine oil levels. - Set the battery switch for the proper setting.